lashd/mirage/mirage/README.md

 When it comes to getting and setting responses, Mirage lets you do quite a lot:

  *  [associate responses on an endpoint with a pattern](http://github.com/Ladtech/sandbox/blob/master/mirage/features/setting_responses_with_pattern_matching.feature ) - This lets you simulate different behaviour depending on the request that is sent to Mirage

+ * [introduce a delay](https://github.com/Ladtech/sandbox/blob/master/mirage/features/setting_responses_with_a_delay.feature) - Make things a bit more realistic and make your application wait.